kraken-php/docs/api-runtime.md

 <a name="triggering-the-supervisor"></a>
 ### Triggering The Supervisor

-Triggering supervisor will force your container to stop applicaiton logic and enter `failed` state.
+Triggering supervisor will force your container to stop application logic and enter `failed` state.
 You can read more about this in [supervision article](/docs/{{version}}/supervision).
 To trigger the supervision use `fail` method.

     $runtime->fail($exception, $params);